Raising a child: How much will it cost?

 How much does it cost to have a baby?

-According to the Peterson-Kaiser Family Foundation Health System Tracker, the average bill for having a child — including prenatal care, non-Cesarean delivery, and postpartum care — was $18,865 in 2023.1 The average bill, including delivery by Cesarean section, was $26,280.1
+According to the Peterson-Kaiser Family Foundation Health System Tracker, the average bill for having a child — including prenatal care, non-Cesarean delivery, and postpartum care — was $20,416.1

 Assuming uncomplicated birth and postpartum recovery, these totals included prenatal care, delivery, mother's hospital bill, baby's hospital bill, medication, and newborn care by a pediatrician.
 However, if the mother or baby experiences complications, the total and out-of-pocket costs will likely increase.
-For example, if the baby spends time in the NICU (neonatal intensive care unit), out-of-pocket costs could exceed $10,000.2
+For example, children who spend time in the NICU as newborns incur an average of $77,992 in healthcare costs for their first 18-24 months of life.4

 Costs to expect in the first year

 Of course, your total expenses will depend on your personal circumstances and choices — especially those regarding nutrition and child care.
+The overall amount you spend on your child depends on factors like location, childcare needs, and purchasing choices.
 For example, if the mother chooses to breastfeed rather than use formula, the nutrition expense will be significantly lower.
-And if one of the parents can care for the infant — rather than hiring a nanny or sending the child to a daycare center – your child care expenses will be significantly lower.
+And if one of the parents can care for the infant — rather than hiring a nanny or sending the child to a daycare center — your child care costs will be significantly lower.
 That said, here are some ballpark figures on expenses between birth and age two:

 Baby equipment

 Your first major expense after the cost of childbirth itself will be for essential baby gear, including a crib, stroller, playpen, car seat, baby bath, highchair, bottles, breastfeeding kit, and more.
 Plus, if you want to get a jump on baby-proofing the house, you'll need additional equipment, including safety gates.
-Since every family's living situation is different, there is no way to predict exact costs, but they have been estimated to range from $425 to $3,0003, with a midpoint of about $1,712.Baby care
+Since every family's living situation is different, there is no way to predict exact costs, but they have been estimated to reach up to $5,000 for the first year.6Baby care

-Assuming that neither of the parents will be available to take care of the baby – and no relatives or family friends step up — child care costs will be the biggest expense during the baby's first year of life.
+Assuming that neither of the parents will be available to take care of the baby — and no relatives or family friends step up — child care costs will be the biggest expense during the baby's first year of life.
 How big?
-Well, as of 2023, the average monthly cost of a daycare center in the United States was approximately $1,2305, while the average monthly cost for a nanny was roughly $3,190.5 It’s important to note that these are nationwide averages, and that costs vary depending on your location.
-Child care costs in more expensive areas such as New York City and Los Angeles will probably be significantly higher.Nutrition
+Well, as of 2025, the average cost for nine months of childcare for a new baby was an $10,107 in the United States.6 It’s important to note that these are nationwide averages and that costs vary depending on your location.
+Child care costs in more expensive areas, such as New York City and Los Angeles, will probably be significantly higher and are often the largest expense for working parents.Nutrition

 Clearly, the first year of a baby’s life can be quite costly.
-But if you employ some common strategies to save money — such as shopping at big box stores and asking relatives or friends for equipment and clothes that they no longer need – your expenses may be more manageable.
+But if you employ some common strategies to save money — such as shopping at big box stores and using hand-me-downs from relatives or friends for equipment and clothes that they no longer need — your expenses may be more manageable.

 How much you could spend until age 18

-Parents spent a yearly average of $21,681 on raising a child.
+Parents spent a yearly average of $29,325 on raising a child.
 This figure represents annual costs minus tax exemptions or credits.
-Annual expenses were highest in Hawaii, the District of Columbia and Washington state, and lowest in Mississippi, Alabama and Arkansas.7
+Annual expenses were highest in Hawaii, Maryland, and Massachusetts, and lowest in Mississippi, Alabama and South Dakota.12

-Parents spent an average of 19% of their annual income on raising a child.
-This percentage was highest in Hawaii (23.9%) and lowest in Georgia (15.5%).7
+Parents spent an average of 21.9% of their annual income on raising a small child.
+This percentage was highest in Hawaii (27.4%) and lowest in Washington, DC (13.9%).13

-Families with a child spent an additional $2,888 annually on health insurance coverage versus comparable families without children.7
+Families with a child spent $3,638 annually on insurance premiums.16

-Families with a young child spent an average of $11,752 per year on child care.7
+Families with a young child spent an average of $17,264 per year on child care.17

 Of course, the exact cost for an item will be higher or lower, depending on your location, your circumstances, and your choices.
 For instance, parents who can handle some or all of the child care duties themselves will save a substantial amount of money over the course of a year.
 Conversely, parents who opt for private preschool will see their annual outlay jump.
 And don't forget — there will be additional expenses down the road — such as increased insurance premiums when the child is learning to drive.